Coliform Bacteria in Water: What It Is and Why You Should Mind

 Do a Survey at Your Home

-Bacteria from sources like leaking septic tanks, barnyard run-off, or flood events can enter wells, which are open on the surface.
+Bacteria from sources like leaking septic tanks, barnyard run-off, or flood events can enter open wells on the surface.
 Don't have water-tight casings or tops.
 Or don't have a seal of grout in the space (the space between the mass of the well and the outside of the good packaging).

 It is imperative to attempt to distinguish the source of the contamination.
 And take measures to shield your well from pollution.
 To begin your search for potential issues, start with close to home.
 Survey your well: